GoodnessJSON/PiHole-Whitelist/README.md

 Want to report a new domain?
 Want to report an existing one?
 Feel free to file an [issue](https://github.com/GoodnessJSON/PiHole-Whitelist/issues).

-This is a fork of the original [anudeepND Whitelist](https://github.com/GoodnessJSON/PiHole-Whitelist)

 </div>

 <div align="center">